mendrik/feather/Readme.md

 ---
 **THIS PROJECT IS WORK IN PROGRESS, DO NOT USE YET**

-A feather-light (bah dum tsshh) framework written in typescript with support for
+A feather-light :D framework written in typescript with support for

 * One-directional binding
 * REST consumption